Do you feel guilty eating three yummy meals a day plus snacks while your dog just gets one or two scoops of dry kibble?

 2) Control Portions

 For the dog who would never stop eating, use the portion control method.
 First, ask your vet what your dog’s ideal weight is.
 If you are using a commercial dog food, feed your dog the amount printed on the bag that fits with its ideal weight.
+Sometimes, however, the suggested amount is more than your dog needs.
+Your veterinarian can calculate the exact amount to feed.

 You can feed your dog one or two times a day.
 It’s best to do it twice daily at 8-12 hour intervals.
 If you’re doing it this way, split the suggested amount found on the bag or you’ll feed it double what it needs.